2025 Faculty

 Pomona, CA

-Adrienne Estes, DPM, MS, FACFAS, DABPM, PAFWHc, is a podiatric surgeon practicing in Southern California.
+Adrienne Estes, DPM, MS, FACFAS, DABPM, FAPWHc, is a podiatric surgeon practicing in Southern California.
 She serves as an Associate Professor at Western University of Health Sciences and is the Director of Continuing Medical Education.
 Additionally, she practices at Riverside University Health Systems (RUHS).
-Dr Estes completed her fellowship at the North Jersey Foot & Ankle Fellowship under Dr. Michael Subik.
+Dr Estes completed her fellowship at the North Jersey Foot & Ankle Fellowship under Dr Michael Subik.
 She specializes in minimally invasive surgery, complex limb deformity correction, limb salvage, and surgical offloading solutions for diabetic ulcers.
 She is double board-certified by the American Board of Podiatric Medicine and the American College of Foot and Ankle Surgery.
 Since 2016, she has been a fellow of the Academy of Physicians in Wound Healing.
 Dr Estes is also the Chief of Podiatry at RUHS and serves as the clinical site coordinator for outside rotating PGY3 residents.
 In her free time, she enjoys traveling with her husband.
 You can check out her IG: doctorestes

 Co-Chair